 We encourage our members to please read their newsletters.
 The newsletters are a means of providing you with news to update you on what is and has been happening in your Fund.
 Please take time to read it - this is the most effective method for us to communicate with you.
 The first step to safe-keep your retirement savings, is to stay updated so that you are able to make informed decisions.

-We have been living through this pandemic for more than a year now and we want to humbly urge you all to take care of yourselves and stay safe.
+With Covid -19 reaching its peak once again - we want to humbly urge you all to take care of yourselves and stay safe.

 INSIDE THIS ISSUE